The Ultimate Guide to What Dogs Can’t Eat

 - Coffee (grounds and beans).
 Dogs that eat coffee grounds or beans can get “caffeine” toxicity.
 The symptoms are very similar to those of chocolate toxicity and can be just as or even more serious.

 - Dairy Products.
 Human dairy products are not highly dangerous but can pose problems for two reasons.
-One is their high-fat content and like other foods with high-fat content, there is a risk of pancreatitis.
+One is their high-fat content and, like other foods with high-fat content, there is a risk of pancreatitis.
 The second reason is that dogs poorly digest dairy products since they lack the enzyme required to digest lactose.
-This affects some dogs more than others and can cause issues from gas to diarrhea.
-Small amounts of plain yogurt or cheese are tolerated by most dogs but it is probably safest to avoid dairy products altogether.
+This affects some dogs more than others and can cause issues including gas and diarrhea.
+Small amounts of plain yogurt or cheese are tolerated by most dogs, but it is probably safest to avoid dairy products altogether.

 - Diet Foods.
-Foods made for weight loss or diabetes may have the ingredient xylitol.
+Foods made for weight loss or diabetes may include xylitol.

 - Fatty Foods.
 Rich and fatty foods are favorites of dogs.
-They often get them as treats, leftovers, or from getting into the trash.
+They often get them as treats, leftovers, or from the trash.
 These fatty foods can cause pancreatitis.
-Pancreatitis can affect any dog but miniature or toy poodles, cocker spaniels, and miniature schnauzers are particularly prone.
-Signs of pancreatitis generally include an acute onset of vomiting, sometimes diarrhea, and abdominal pain.
+Pancreatitis can affect any dog, but Miniature or Toy Poodles, Cocker Spaniels, and Miniature Schnauzers are particularly prone.
+Signs of pancreatitis generally include an acute onset of vomiting, diarrhea, and abdominal pain.
 Abdominal pain is often evidenced by the hunched posture or “splinting” of the abdomen when picked up.
 The dog may become very sick quickly and often needs intensive fluid and antibiotic therapy.

 - Grapes and Raisins.
 Ingestion of grapes and/or raisins can cause kidney failure in some dogs.
-Some pet owners feed grapes thinking they are a healthy treat or give a piece of a cookie with raisins.
+Pet owners often feed grapes thinking they are a healthy treat or offer a piece of a cookie containing raisins.
 Aggressive, and sometimes prolonged, treatment may be necessary to give the affected dog a chance at survival.
 Despite testing, the reason for the kidney failure and the amount necessary for toxicity remains unknown.
 Learn more about Grape and Raisin Toxicity.

 - Onions and Garlic.
-Dogs and cats lack the enzyme necessary to properly digest onions which can result in gas, vomiting, diarrhea or severe gastrointestinal distress.
-If large amounts of onion or garlic are ingested or onions are a daily part of your dog’s diet, the red blood cells may become fragile and break apart.
-This is due to the toxic ingredient in onions and garlic, thiosulphate.
-Learn more at Why You Shouldn’t Feed Your Dog Garlic.
+Dogs and cats lack the enzyme necessary to properly digest onions, which can result in gas, vomiting, diarrhea, or severe gastrointestinal distress.
+If large amounts of onion or garlic are ingested or onions are a daily part of your dog’s diet, their red blood cells may become fragile and break apart.
+This is due to the toxic ingredient in onions and garlic, known as thiosulphate.

 - Peanut Butter.
-Some peanut butter manufacturers add xylitol to peanut butter, which is toxic to dogs.
+Some peanut butter manufacturers add artificial sweeteners like xylitol to peanut butter, which is toxic for dogs.
 Learn more about Peanut Butter Toxicity in Dogs.

 - Rawhides.
-Like bones, rawhides can also get stuck in the esophagus or stomach of dogs, causing problems.
+Like bones, rawhides can also get stuck in the esophagus or stomach of dogs, causing health issues.
 There is also a risk of bacterial contamination.
-Although this is not human food, it is worth a mention with the goal to prevent your dog from getting sick.
+Although this is not human food, it is worth mentioning with the goal of preventing your dog from getting sick.
 Learn more about The Good and Bad of Rawhides.

 When shopping for treats, look for the seal of approval from the Association of American Feed Control Officials (AAFCO), which publishes feed regulations and ingredient definitions.